tguzik/valueclasses/README.md

 Of course, you should use these value-based objects where it is reasonable.
 Data model classes, complicated APIs and business logic are a good places for them.
 On the other hand tight loops in graphics processing are not.

+## JDK14 Records

+The JDK Record feature is proposed to target JDK14: <https://openjdk.java.net/jeps/359>

+This feature would replace most of what this library is providing with JDK built-in stuff.
+If you can migrate when JDK14 is released, you should migrate.
+If your project cannot migrate or you are stuck on a lower JDK version, you can keep on using this library.

+I don't plan on archiving/abandoning/removing it anytime soon (hey, i use it myself ;) ), but at the same time there's just not that much one can innovate in this space without making breaking changes, and I don't want to make breaking changes.
+I don't want to bump the JDK requirement either, because I know people are still using JDK 1.8 and below.

 ## How do I get it?